kennethso168/AdvancedPowerMenu/SpecialThanks.md

 - kennethso168 (Kenneth So) - Main Developer
 - Tungstwenty - Developer of the Quick Dial function
 - M1cha - Developer of Dualboot function on Xiaomi devices
+- CamberCreak - Developer of reboot to flashmode on sony devices

 Translators
 ===========